-You should know most artificial dyes contain chemicals such as petroleum, but the good news is you can make stunning eggs with natural dyes you easily make from all-natural, everyday ingredients that won’t affect taste.
-Using ingredients like beets, onion skins or certain spices you can make it all at home from start to finish!
+Did you know most artificial dyes contain chemicals such as petroleum?
+The good news is you can make stunning eggs with natural dyes you easily make from all-natural, everyday ingredients that won’t affect the taste.
+Use ingredients like beets, onion skins or certain spices you can find right in your kitchen!

-Using natural dyes for Easter eggs is just as fun as using traditional food coloring, plus there is the added benefit of watching your kids experiment with different fruits, vegetables, and spices as dyes.
-We tried at least a dozen foods from carrots to turmeric, and found certain ingredients produced the most vibrant colors.
+Using natural dyes for Easter eggs is just as fun as using traditional food coloring; watching your kids experiment with different fruits, vegetables, and spices is the added benefit.
+We tried at least a dozen foods, from carrots to turmeric, and found certain ingredients produced the most vibrant colors.
 However, don’t be afraid to try other ingredients.
-Pressed juices, teas, or even flowers can produce interesting colors.
+Pressed juices, teas, or even flowers can produce exciting hues.

 For all projects:

-– Eggs of course! (keep the cartons they come in handy for drying.)
+- Eggs (the cartons come in handy for drying)

 - Non-aluminum pot